postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 * `pg_tde_add_database_key_provider_<type>('provider-name', <provider specific parameters>)`
 * `pg_tde_add_global_key_provider_<type>('provider-name', <provider specific parameters>)`

-When you add a new provider, the provider name must be unqiue in the scope.
+When you add a new provider, the provider name must be unique in the scope.
 But a local database provider and a global provider can have the same name.

 ### Change an existing provider